School's Out (1992 film): Plot

-By the middle of August, Tessa discovers she is pregnant.
-When she realizes that Joey is still with Caitlin with no intention of breaking up with her, she dumps him on his nineteenth birthday.
-She is last seen entering a women's health clinic.
-That night, Joey and Caitlin have sex, with it being Caitlin's first time.
-The next day, at an end of the summer lake house party, hosted by Lucy's boyfriend Bronco (L. Dean Ifill), Caitlin accepts Joey's earlier marriage proposal.
-Snake lashes out at both Joey and Wheels for their constant teasing about his apparent inability to get a girlfriend, with Snake physically fighting Wheels, and announcing Joey's infidelity.
-Caitlin overhears this and confronts Joey about it, telling him that she was going to study locally in order to be with him.
-She breaks off the engagement and locks herself in a room, with Joey repeatedly banging the door pleading that he could explain.
-Immediately after unintentionally breaking up Joey and Caitlin, Snake realises that former classmate Allison Hunter (Sara Holmes) is drowning and rushes into the lake to rescue her.
+By the middle of August, Tessa discovers she is pregnant and decides to have an abortion.
+When she realises that Joey is still with Caitlin with no intention of breaking up with her, she dumps him.
+Joey and Caitlin finally have sex on his nineteenth birthday, approximately a week before Caitlin, Lucy, and Snake are all scheduled to depart for university.
+It is Caitlin's first time, though she is unaware that it is not Joey's.
+Unbeknownst to Joey, Caitlin has decided to attend a local university in order to remain close to him.

+The next day, at an end of the summer lake house party, hosted by Lucy's boyfriend Bronco, Caitlin accepts Joey's earlier marriage proposal.
+Joey, who had been teasing Snake all summer about his inability to get a girlfriend, brags once more about his abilities with women.
+Snake (citing that he's been living through the "summer from hell") finally lashes out at Joey for all the teasing and blurts out about him sleeping with Tessa.
+Caitlin overhears and confronts Joey about it.
+She storms out after breaking off their engagement and telling Joey of her would-be plans to study locally in order to be with him.
+Immediately after unintentionally breaking up Joey and Caitlin, Snake realises that former classmate Allison Hunter is drowning and rushes into the lake to rescue her.
 Everyone congratulates him for saving her life, but he breaks down in a flood of emotion and anxiety.

-Wheels, who had been drinking heavily, is taken out by Lucy so they can get more chips, but ends up crashing into another car.
+Wheels, who had been drinking heavily, leaves the party with Lucy to get more chips but ends up crashing into another car.
 The crash kills a two-year-old boy in the other car, and seriously injures Lucy and the driver of the other car.
 The next day, Joey visits Wheels in jail, where Wheels tells him he has been charged with one count of criminal negligence causing death, two counts of criminal negligence causing injury, and drunk driving.
 He asserts that it was not his fault that the child was not wearing a seatbelt or that Lucy wanted to get more chips.
 Caitlin visits Lucy at the hospital where she is immobilized and unsure if she will ever see or walk again.
 Later, Joey stops to see Snake as he prepares to leave for university and asks why he will not accept Wheels' phone calls.
 Snake is disgusted by Wheels, particularly in light of Wheels having lost his own parents to a drunk driver.
 He apologizes to Joey for saying what he said at Bronco's place.
 Joey accepts his apology, saying that Caitlin would have found out sooner or later.